MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Restore-RecoverableItems.md

 julia@contoso.com

-The first command reads the CSV file and writes the information to the variable $mailboxes.
-The second command restores the specified message from the Deleted Items folder in those mailboxes.
+The first command reads the CSV file and writes the SMTPAddress to the variable $mailboxes.
+The second command restores the specified message from the Deleted Items folder in those mailboxes in parallel per 5 mailboxes.

 ### -------------------------- Example 3 --------------------------
 ```